invertase/react-native-firebase-authentication-example/README.md

 - Google (Native only, PRs needed for web support)

 This template creates an app that comes out of the box ready with [typescript](https://www.typescriptlang.org/) and [react-native-web](https://necolas.github.io/react-native-web/) support, based on [the Luna template](https://github.com/plaut-ro/luna#readme)

+This template also has single-source theme configuration and light/dark switching configured to follow system preference, as well as dynamic detection of user locale and an included translation system (English and Spanish translations to demonstrate how it works)

+It's ready to go for a modern-looking international app.

 ## Getting started